Astrazeneca shares jump 15% as Pfizer bid goes hostile

 Astrazeneca’s leading shareholders include; Blackrock (7.81%), Invesco (5.77%), AXA (4.52%) and Legal and General (3.01%).

-Something that is not being hugely reported is the fact that from a tax perspective, this deal makes huge sense to Pfizer.
-They are sitting on a burgeoning cash pile of multiple billions outside of the US, and would face a hefty tax bill to repatriate this cash.
+Something that’s not being hugely reported is the fact that, from a tax perspective, this deal makes huge sense to Pfizer.
+They’re sitting on a burgeoning cash pile of multiple billions outside of the US, and would face a hefty tax bill to repatriate this cash.
 So they have to find a way to spend it that suits the company’s goals and a merger is one way to do it.

+The offer made from Pfizer back in January is estimated to be for £46.61 a share.
+At the time, that represented roughly a 28%-30% premium on the share price.

 Yet such a premium on a company whose main attraction is its potential drugs pipeline (which is subject to regulatory approval) such as its experimental cancer drug, as opposed to its existing pipeline and recent loss of patents, may be hard to fathom for Pfizer’s shareholders.